ncassi01/hello-world-openshift/README.md

 <h2 id="sealedsecret">Sealed Secrets Pattern</h2>

 - Why create a sealed secret?
-> It is bad practice to add plaintext passwords or tokens to bitbucket or public repository for example property files that contain username and passwords or tokens and other secrets.
-These should always be encrypted
+> It is bad practice to add plaintext passwords or tokens to bitbucket or public repository.
+For example, do not add property files that contain username and passwords or tokens and other secrets to bitbucket.
+These should always be encrypted before checking into the repository

 - Openshift Secrets are encoded (base64) NOT encrypted, meaning they can be easily decoded.
 - we use [Sealed Secrets](https://docs.bitnami.com/tutorials/sealed-secrets) to create a "one-way" encrypted secret which can be checkin to bitbucket repository